GhostlyShare for localhost previews

-GhostlyShare is a small Windows tray app that finds local web apps and turns them into public links without deploys, DNS setup, or browser-tab chaos.
+GhostlyShare is a small desktop app for Windows and Ubuntu/Debian Linux that finds local web apps and turns them into public Cloudflare-powered links without deploys, DNS setup, or browser-tab chaos.

 Product idea